 By asking for reviews, a business will see a massive influx of feedback.
 This can be difficult to manage for those with multiple locations, but you can use a reputation management software solution like ReviewTrackers to help with online review management and ultimately prepare you for learning how to respond to negative reviews.

 You can also read our popular guide on how to get Google reviews for your business listings.

 Adding a detailed description on Google My Business not only tells Google more about a listing; it provides better matches for search queries.
 People looking for specific places can use these descriptions to decide whether or not a listing is worth their time.
 Stick to common terms that people would use on a regular basis to describe your business.

 Add Categories and Attributes

 Using the right keywords to talk about a business can help a listing fit into the right category.

 For example, a restaurant focusing on Asian fusion cuisine might not find it beneficial to fit into the “Asian Restaurant” category.
 The best option might be to actually use the “Asian Fusion Restaurant” category as the primary choice.
 Be as specific as possible.

 This idea of specificity is also why it’s important to have additional attributes in a listing.
 Things like a price range, hours, menu items, and amenities all answer questions that potential customers might have about a business.

-By continuing to monitor Insights and Google Analytics, a business can use a listing to its full potential to capitalize on leads, bring in more customers, and gain more revenue.
+By continuing to optimize the usage of Insights, Google Analytics, and GMB as a whole, any business can use Google to capitalize on leads, bring in more customers, and gain more revenue.